FrancesCoronel/personal-website-v3/content/subscribe.md

 ---
-title: Subscribe
+title: "Subscribe"
-description: You can subscribe to new updates via email. 🌟
+description: "You can subscribe to new updates via email. 🌟"
 hideImage: true
 noComments: true
 noTimeEstimate: true